 Skullcandy earbuds used to have an industry leading (at the time) two year warranty, but the company reduced it circa mid 2021 to one year, which is the industry norm for non-expensive earbuds.
 However, we’re seeing some companies starting to offer 18 months to two years of warranty coverage even on their cheapest true wireless earbuds.

-The Important Question: Does The Skullcandy Indy Evo Sound Good?
+Skullcandy Indy Evo Test – Does it Sound Good?

 The Indy Evo sounds, overall, solid and good for its price, but not amazing or best in class.